Continuing Education Activity

-Some antidepressants, especially SSRIs, could paradoxically exacerbate depression, anxiety, and even cause suicidal ideation in some people.
-Despite having a sedating effect, mirtazapine is also one of the drugs capable of this, so it carries a black box label warning on its packaging of these potential effects.
+Some antidepressants, especially SSRIs, could paradoxically exacerbate depression and anxiety and even cause suicidal ideation in some people.
+Despite having a sedating effect, mirtazapine is also one of the drugs capable of this adverse effect, so it carries a black box label warning on its packaging of these potential effects.

 Sudden cessation of mirtazapine use could cause discontinuation syndrome in patients.
 Therefore a slow and gradual reduction in dose is recommended to minimize the symptoms of discontinuation syndrome.
 Sudden cessation of treatment could cause depression, panic attacks, tinnitus, restlessness, vertigo, decreased appetite, insomnia, nausea, vomiting, diarrhea, and sometimes hypomania or mania.